The researchers of this 2014 Virginia Tech study said that they found something profound about beliefs and the brain and addiction and smoking.

-I value this inference as an empathetic method of interpreting people’s behaviors and expressions of thoughts and feelings.
-Click the Beliefs category or tag to view samples of how beliefs, expectations, and predictions are studied using cerebral measurements.
+I value this inference as an empathetic method of interpreting people’s expressions of thoughts and feelings.
+Click the Beliefs category to view samples of how beliefs, expectations, and predictions are studied using cerebral measurements.

 So, what did this study contribute to science about beliefs and the underlying causes of addiction and smoking as found by measuring the subjects’ brains?

 Well, nothing new, really.
 The study was all about the effects, the symptoms.